The Zika Virus In Florida, Texas, and California

 The best way to protect yourself is to avoid visiting South and Central America for the time being.

-Still, the virus is migrating all over the world, and so it’s wise to take ViralSpreadChikungunyasecurity measures here.
+Still, the virus is migrating all over the world, and so it’s wise to take security measures here.
 Since mosquitos spread the virus, one way to protect yourself is by limiting mosquitos.
 Mosquitos needs water to breed, so avoid leaving water hanging around for long periods of time.
 If you have water in a birdbath or pet bowls, clean it once or twice a week.
 Do not leave, at all possible, rain water sitting around on garbage cans or in buckets.
 Empty swimming pools not in use.
 If you’re covering a boat or vehicle with a tarp, ensure the tarp doesn’t collect water.
 You can avoid being bitten by wearing skin-covering clothes and insect repellant.
 Make sure open windows have a screen as well.

 Health issues are always a cause for concern, but there is no reason to panic over the Zika virus yet.
 As of right now, it is not believed that mosquitos carrying the virus have reached the USA.
-All cases of the virus, expect for the rare sexaually transmitted case, have been caused by people traveling aboard.
+All cases of the virus, expect for the rare sexually transmitted case, have been caused by people traveling aboard.